QuintixLabs/Voux/README.md

 - `GET /api/api-keys` – list owner API keys (admin only).
 - `POST /api/api-keys` – create a new key (admin only).
 - `DELETE /api/api-keys/:id` – revoke a key (admin only).
+- `POST /api/counters/purge-inactive` – delete counters that haven’t seen hits in X days (admin only).

 Every admin request needs the `X-Voux-Admin: <token>` header.
 For day-to-day management, just visit `/admin.html`, sign in once, and use the dashboard (it already calls these endpoints under the hood).
 Owner API keys use the `X-Voux-Key: <token>` header and can only touch the counters you assign to them.